Xen xn NICs can't tag VLANs

 If your interface can't handle jumbo frames you have to reduce MTU and that's what freebsd does.

-#5 Updated by Grischa Zengel almost 4 years ago
+#5 Updated by Grischa Zengel over 6 years ago

 In XN there couldn't be tagging problems, because it didn't know anything about tagging.